 The Company has no commitments for capital expenditures.
-The Company holds a property option agreement in the Caldera property that will require payment of unpatented mining claims rental of an estimated USD \$46,245 in the 2020 fiscal year and an advanced royalty payment of USD \$100,000 in November 2020 to maintain the option in good standing.
+The Company holds a property option agreement in the Caldera property that will require payment of unpatented mining claims rental of an estimated USD \$46,245 in the 2020 fiscal year and certain annual advanced royalty payments to maintain the option in good standing, as disclosed in the financial statements.

-The Company does not have any capital resources in the form of debt, equity and any other financing arrangements.
+The Company does not have any capital resources in the form of debt, equity and any other financing arrangements, except for the CEBA loan disclosed under Section 8 on Liquidity.